Children being greeted by proffessor and student at UMF child care center

 The University of Maine at Farmington Early Childhood Education major is a high-quality program offering extensive experiences in children’s settings.
 It has earned a national reputation for preparing highly qualified teachers.

-Early Childhood Education – A White-Hot Career Path
+Early Childhood Education – A White-Hot (and rewarding) Career Path

 See some recent Early Childhood Education graduates, now teachers or education supervisors, describe why they chose Farmington.